ksu-is/FOOD/README.md

 Version 0.02 - Sam Davis

+The only two files that matter are Food_tkinter.py (main program) and Yelp_Functions.py (functions relating to yelp)

 -The gui and logic both work.
 -Need to add catches for invalid entries
 -Need to add more options